-1…Treat your child or teen like another adult who has an equal say in how things are done.
-Treat your home as a democracy, where everything must be fair and equal.
-Answer your child’s accusations by offering explanations that show how reasonable you are.
+1…Treat your child or teen like another adult who knows how to behave appropriately and has memorized the rules, even the unspoken ones.
+Answer your child’s frustrations (with you) by offering explanations that show how reasonable you are.

 3…Pretend your child has no reason for their behavior.
-Ignore his or her unique needs or the challenges they may face everyday.
+Ignore his or her unique mental health needs or the challenges they may face.
 Are they being picked on at school or by a sibling?
 Do they fear abandonment?
 Are they stressed about an upcoming event?
 Is your home too chaotic?

 5…Don’t treat your child appropriately for his or her age.
 Make long explanations to a three year old about why you’ve set a certain rule.
 Assume a teen wants to be just like you.

 6…Expect your child to logically, rationally accept your reasonable rules.
-Parents expect common sense from children who are quite young (4 or 5), too young in the first place, or from young adults (up to early 20’s) who have a long track record of doing things that don’t make sense.
+Parents expect common sense from children who are too young to reason (3 or 4), or from teens or young adults (up to early 20’s) who have a long track record of doing things that don’t make sense.

 7…Keep trying the same things that still don’t work.
-Like repeating yourself over and over , talking at them rather than with them, or screaming.
-(Don’t be embarrassed; we’ve all done this.)
+Like repeating yourself, talking at them rather than with them, or screaming.
+(Don’t be embarrassed if you’ve screamed; we’ve all done this.)

 9…Make them responsible for your feelings.
-If you lose your cool and blow out over something they did (stress pushes parents over the edge sometimes), insist they do the apologizing.
+If you lose your cool because you’re stressed and blow up over something they did, insist they do the apologizing after they react poorly.